varan2030/Constructor_Hangman/README.md

 ## Introduction
 HANGMAN CONSTRUCTOR.
 It is a node app Game to figure out a movie from TOP 50 IMDB RATING.
 The goal of the game to find a movie title and to get maximum points.
 Player has only 5 guesses to find the title.
 If the player finds a letter of the title, player gain 15 points.
-If guess letter will be wrong, 5 will be subtracted from the score.
+If guess letter will be wrong 5 points will be subtracted from the score.
 The player can get a hint to find the title, but points will be subtracted from the score: -10 (Year of production); -20 (Actors); - 30(Plot).
 ## Setup
 #### 0. Clone the repo